 Wise became a publicly listed company² on 7 July 2021.
 Our stock’s value is driven by how much our investors are willing to pay for each share on the stock market.

 In May 2019, Wise raised an additional $292 million through a secondary sale at a valuation of $3.5 billion (making us the most valuable FinTech startup in Europe at that point!).
 In July 2020, we had another secondary sale raising a further $319 million, with the valuation increasing to $5bn.
 That’s 43% growth in just a bit over a year.

 Wise listed on the London Stock Exchange on 7 July 2021 at a valuation of $11 billion, so our value has doubled in the last year.
 You can check the current value of Wise shares on the London Stock Exchange.

 How does it all work in practice?

 Stock is a long-term incentive — we want our employees to stick with us on our mission.
-So we have a 4-year vesting schedule with a one year cliff4.
-This means you have to work at Wise for at least one year to have any vested stock that you can exercise and/or sell at a later day.
+So we have a 4-year vesting schedule with a one year cliff3.
+This means you have to work at Wise for at least one year to have any vested RSUs that you can hold as shares or sell for cash.